hmshreyas7/dish-wish/README.md

 ## Overview

-Dish Wish is an Android app that allows users to maintain 2 types of wish lists: "To Cook" and "To Eat".
-These are presented in the main screen as 2 separate tabs when the user opens the app and more items can be added to either list by using the add button.
+Dish Wish is an Android app that allows users to maintain two types of wish lists: "To Cook" and "To Eat".
+These are presented as two separate tabs when the user opens the app and includes the option to add more items to either list.

 ## Project Structure

 This project is organized just like any other Android project built using Android Studio.
 The key files of interest can be found in `\app`.
-Within that, the 2 most important ones are `..\java` and `..\res`.
+Within that, the two most important ones are `..\java` and `..\res`.

 More specifically, `..\java` contains classes for:

 1. Adding a dish
 2. Displaying the "To Cook" list items
-3. Combining the 2 lists into tabs
+3. Combining the two lists into tabs
 4. Loading the data from the database
 5. Displaying the "To Eat" list items
 6. Setting up the main screen